RomaQA/YandexMarketTesting/README.md

 **Desciption**:
 ---
-This test suite get a number of models from brends as: Apple, Lenovo, Xiaomi with processors Core i7 and Core i5.
+This test suite get a number of models from brends as: Apple, Lenovo, Xiaomi with processors Core i7 and Core i5 using Yandex.Market.

 **How to use**:
 ---